oldeurope/rwthctf2012/vpn/README.md

 services can be match by using the network and netmask 10.12.0.0/255.255.128.240.

-During the game, the teams were only allowed to contact the gameserver (at 10.12.250.1) and the other teams' vulnerable services, but not the transport networks, the other teams' players or anything not part of the game.
+During the game, the teams were only allowed to contact the game server (at 10.12.250.1) and the other teams' vulnerable services, but not the transport networks, the other teams' players or anything not part of the game.

+The teams should not be able to distinguish the game server (at 10.12.250.1) from other teams' clients, therefore all traffic that is going out to the VPN is masqueraded behind the IP addresses 10.12.253.10 to 10.12.253.20.
+Several IP addresses were used for masquerading so that a huge number of parallel connections can be masqueraded, typically one masqueraded connection blocks one source port for the masqueraded IP address.
+Furthermore, the TTL of outgoing IP packets is always set to 42 and TCP timestamps are stripped.

 Before the game, rwthCTF staff was also using VPN with special certificates which were routed the networks 10.12.129.0/24 to 10.12.141.0/24, especially these networks were not contained within 10.12.0.0/17.

+All traffic between teams was sent to a separate server by using the TEE target of iptables for logging the complete traffic with tcpdump.
+Afterwards the dumps were published.